Christ Church - Llangrove - welcome to our village

 Regular services are as follows:

-Since the Covid pandemic, we meet on zoom for a Prayer meeting as a benefice at 7.30pm weekly on Tuesday evening - details at: https://www.achurchnearyou.com/church/10618/service-and-events/events-regular/
+We also meet on zoom for a Prayer meeting as a benefice at 7.30pm weekly on Tuesday evening - details at: https://www.achurchnearyou.com/church/10618/service-and-events/events-regular/

 Christ Church has its own website on A Church near you at: https://www.achurchnearyou.com/church/10618/ overseen by the Church of England, and a Facebook page at: https://www.facebook.com/christchurchllangrove2020